ridvan-kahraman/ridvan-kahraman/README.md

-# Ridvan Kahraman – From Field to Firmware
+# 🔥Ridvan Kahraman – From Field to Firmware
 <br><br>

 ## 🎯 About